-This one seems counterintuitive when we "fall back" but sleep and anxiety expert, Dr. Ellen Vora, maintains that an earlier bedtime will help our bodies adjust—she suggests doing so with a wind-down routine.
+This one seems counterintuitive but sleep and anxiety expert Ellen Vora, M.D. maintains that an earlier bedtime will help our bodies adjust to the new schedule—she suggests doing so with a wind-down routine.
 "Rather than defaulting back to your later sleep schedule, see if you can maintain the earlier schedule."

 2. Look toward the sun in the morning.

-Dr. Shah also maintains that you should look at the sun in the morning, as it helps signal the start of the day to the body.
+Amy Shah, M.D., an expert in hormone, gut and integrative health, maintains that you should get into the routine of looking at the sun in the morning once clocks change, as it helps signal the start of the day to the body.

 "The photoreceptors in your eyes go straight to the hypothalamus.
 This helps reset your internal clock.
 First thing going outside or looking at the sun through a window is the best way to do this.
 Of course you want to be careful not to look too long directly at the sun but just generally toward the sun."

-Dr. Will Cole, functional medicine doctor, agrees.
+Will Cole, D.C., a functional medicine practitioner, agrees.
 "There is some pretty fascinating research evaluating the effect that spending time outside and looking at sunrises and sunsets have on our body clocks."